 Raw Meaty Bone Calculations

-Raw diet ratios provide a guideline for edible bone content which is the bone found within a RMB.
-Calculating how much RMB is required in a meal is needed to provide the appropriate amount of bone in the raw diet.
+The raw diet ratios provide a guideline for edible bone content.
+This is the actual bone found within a RMB and does not include meat and skin.
+Calculating how much RMB is required in a meal is needed in order to provide the appropriate amount of bone in the raw diet.

 Calculate Edible Bone Recommendations

-The first step to determine how much RMB to feed a dog are cat begins with calculating the recommended edible bone amounts.
-This value can be calculated by multiplying the total amount of food a dog or cat consumes daily and multiply it by the edible bone percentage.
-For dogs, it is recommended to add 10% edible bone in the raw diet.
-It is recommended to add 6% of edible bone in a cat’s raw diet.
+The first step to determine how much RMB to feed begins with calculating the recommended amount of edible bone.
+This value can be calculated by multiplying the total amount of food a pet consumes daily by the edible bone percentage.

 Dog Example: